 Started physical therapy at Norwalk Hospital Rehab

-I'm able to now raise my left arm and hand high enough to have a drink of water.
+I'm able to raise my left hand enough to have a drink of water.
 It takes a little time but I can do it :)

 I'm able to stomp my left foot with a little authority now, (hi-hat foot.) watch out drum set here I come!

 Jogged around PT facility with therapist (was ugly but I did it.)

 Able to use my left hand to hold and squeeze and finally release items.

 Hand extensions much better now with way less pain and stiffness.
 I'm feeling this is due to OT and CBD oil.